Grey County owns approximately 8,500 acres of forest (45 individual Forest Properties) and 77 km of CP Rail Trail from Owen Sound to Dundalk.

 The Plan was written to integrate the management of forests for “forestry purposes” as defined in the Forestry Act, the Provincial Policy Statement under the Planning Act, Niagara Escarpment Plan, Grey County Official Plan Land Use Policies, and other policies, guidelines, initiatives and documents.
 The Plan includes statements, which articulate the goals objectives, principles, strategies, options and targets for Grey County forests pertaining to such matters as recreational, educational and heritage uses of the forest, timber production, the maintenance and enhancement of fish and wildlife habitats, protection of ecology sensitive areas and significant species, and the further acquisition or disposal of County forest properties.

 All forestry management is in accordance with the Grey County Forest Management By-law and the FSC certification.
+A copy of the County’s High Conservation Value Report can be accessed at this link.
 Private land owners that have forested properties are under the jurisdiction of the Grey County Forest Management By-law.

 A copy of the Grey Forestry Management Plan can be obtained in the Planning Department at the Administration Building during regular business hours.